zeke800/Polar-Scheduler/README.md

 # Polar Scheduler
 ![thumbnail](https://github.com/zeke800/Polar-Scheduler/blob/main/promo.png?raw=true)
 Polrschd ported (more like rewritten, recycling a few parts) to run on python 3.7 and below.
 It also has extra features like station alignment, etc. Basically, predicts all the GAC transmissions for POES satellites.
-Original reverse engineering done here: https://github.com/sgcderek/polrschd.
-All times and dates are in UTC!
+Original reverse engineering done here: https://github.com/sgcderek/polrschd. **All dates and times are in UTC!**

 ## Port status
 Everything is ported, except the orbital predictions.
 I am working on porting that.
 EDIT: Ephem gives some (very) wrong elevation numbers.
 After fighting with it, I have come to realize that Ephem hates me.